day8/re-frame/README.md

 ### Code For Domino 1

-The delete button for that 3rd item will look like this:
+The delete button for that 3rd item will be rendered by a ViewFunction which looks like this:
 ```clj
 (defn delete-button
   [item-id]